-OUTRIGGER/BOOM INTERLOCK SYSTEM - The outrigger/boom interlock system prevents lift operation until the outriggers contact the ground and outrigger retraction before the aerial lift is properly stored.
+OUTRIGGER/BOOM INTERLOCK SYSTEM - The outrigger/boom interlock option is a feature designed to prevent the lift from being operated until the outriggers contact the ground.
+The interlock also prevents the outriggers from being retracted before the aerial lift is properly stored.